-E. coli whole genome sequencing (WGS) allows us to fingerprint isolates for source tracking, and to identify bloom-forming and potentially pathogenic E. coli.
+E. coli WGS allows us to fingerprint isolates for source tracking, and to identify bloom-forming and potentially pathogenic E. coli.

 WGS involves the examination of multiple E. coli genes.
 The method developed by the AWQC includes the Achtman loci in addition to a further 157 genomic regions, allowing the identification of more than 4499 E. coli sequence types.